-For certification consideration, the DVBE applicant must comply with the following: (a) Demonstrate, In its with submission of the section§ 1896.80 Request for Certification, demonstrate that the requirements for certification set forth in this subchapter and Article 6 (commencing with § 999) of Chapter 6, Division 4 of the California Military and Veterans Code (commencing with section 999), are being satisfied.
+For certification consideration, the DVBE applicant must comply with the following:

+(a) Demonstrate, In its with submission of the section§ 1896.80 Request for Certification, demonstrate that the requirements for certification set forth in this subchapter and Article 6 (commencing with § 999) of Chapter 6, Division 4 of the California Military and Veterans Code (commencing with section 999), are being satisfied.
 Requests for Certification are considered pending until OSDS determines that all eligibility requirements have been satisfied, and required documentation has been submitted and evaluated for sufficiency and completeness.

-(b) In addition to the substantiating and supporting information requirements of section§ 1896.80, applicants shall submit a copy of the United States Department of Veterans Affairs or United States Department of Defense documentation which proves the existence of a service-connected disability of at least 10 ten percent (10%). (c) When bidding due dates apply, the certification request should be filed no later than the end of the bid due date, unless rules for the Small Business Procurement and Contract Act (California Code of Regulations, Title 2 CCR § 1896 et seq.) specify a different time, in which case the time for submission of the request for certification as so identified in that subchapter shall prevail.

-(d) If the department determines just cause as identified in subdivision (b)(2) of Government Code section 14840 subdivision (b)(2), OSDS may require the certification applicant, owner of the disabled veteran business enterprise, or the certified firm, to complete and submit to OSDS an Internal Revenue Service Form 4506-T from the United States Treasury, requesting a transcript of their or its tax return. (e) In reviewing a request for certification OSDS may:

-(1) Consider information previously submitted, provided, or collected, including but not limited to the information provided by any applicant or any records gathered or held by any California state or local agency, any governmental agency of another state, or the federal government.

-(2) Require additional documents and information that support or prove eligibility, or

-(3) Require clarifications, additional documentation, corrections, or amendments, to the request for certification, including the supporting documentation submitted.
-(4) Accept a withdrawal of the certification request in writing when the DV or business does not meet eligibility requirements or is not able to provide supporting documentation to prove eligibility including proof of active status on licenses.

-(f) DVBEs must notify OSDS promptly, in writing, upon any change in the business address, contact information, or the DVs home address that may occur before obtaining certification.

-(g) No Another's governmental other organization's DVBE certification cannot be accepted as the equivalent of OSDS certification, due to differing standards. (h) Applicants are expected to provide or have readily available all substantiating documentation and information to prove eligibility when submitting the request for certification.
+- (b) In addition to the substantiating and supporting information requirements of <a href="mailto:section-secti - (c) When bidding due dates apply, the certification request should be filed no later than the end of the bid due date, unless rules for the Small Business Procurement and Contract Act (California Code of Regulations, Title 2 CCR § 1896 et seq.) specify a different time, in which case the time for submission of the request for certification as so identified in that subchapter shall prevail. - (d) If the department determines just cause as identified in subdivision (b)(2) of Government Code section 14840 subdivision (b)(2), OSDS may require the certification applicant, owner of the disabled veteran business enterprise, or the certified firm, to complete and submit to OSDS an Internal Revenue Service Form 4506-T from the United States Treasury, requesting a transcript of their or its tax return. - (e) In reviewing a request for certification OSDS may: - (1) Consider information previously submitted, provided, or collected, including but not limited to the information provided by any applicant or any records gathered or held by any California state or local agency, any governmental agency of another state, or the federal government=: - (2) Require additional documents and information that support or prove eligibility, ef: - (3) Require clarifications, additional documentation, corrections, or amendments, to the request for certification, including the supporting documentation submitted=; or - (4) Accept a withdrawal of the certification request in writing when the DV or business does not meet eligibility requirements or is not able to provide supporting documentation to prove eligibility including proof of active status on licenses. - (f) DVBEs must notify OSDS promptly, in writing, upon any change in the business address, contact information, or the DVs home address that may occur before obtaining certification. - (g) No Another's governmental other organization's DVBE certification cannot be accepted as the equivalent of OSDS certification, due to differing standards. - (h) Applicants are expected to provide or have readily available all substantiating documentation and information to prove eligibility when submitting the request for certification.
 Certification requests that do not meet eligibility requirements will be denied in accordance with section 1896.83.